drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Example of Hydrophobic Binding

-An example that illustrates the importance of hydrophobic interactions is the design of thyroid hormone analogues.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/example-hydrophobic-binding-f898d14b'><i class='fa fa-play' aria-hidden='true'></i></button>An example that illustrates the importance of hydrophobic interactions is the design of thyroid hormone analogues.
 The thyroxine-prealbumin complex was used as a model for the interaction of thyroid hormones with the nuclear thyroid hormone receptor.
 It was observed that thyroxine fills effectively only five of the six existing pockets of prealbumin.
 In order to improve the hydrophobic contacts with the sixth pocket, the bromo atom was replaced by a fused phenyl ring (the naphthyl derivative).
 As expected this substitution led to an increase in binding affinity.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.